Table of Contents

-When you're translating an app or website, you'll likely be adding and changing strings constantly, meaning the files with your source content will be changing too.
-Instead of uploading a new file and creating a new resource each time a file changes, you can simply update an existing resource.
+When translating an app or website, you'll likely add and change strings constantly, meaning the files with your source content will also change.
+Instead of uploading a new file and creating a new resource each time a file changes, you can update an existing resource.
 There are a few ways to update files in Transifex.

 Manually updating source files